canonical/lxd/doc/rest-api.md

-    "name": "backupName",      // unique identifier for the backup "expiry": 3600,            // when to delete the backup automatically "instance_only": true,     // if True, snapshots aren't included "optimized_storage": true  // if True, btrfs send or zfs send is used for instance and snapshots }
+    "name": "backupName",      // unique identifier for the backup "expiry": 3600,            // when to delete the backup automatically "instance_only": true,     // if True, snapshots aren't included "optimized_storage": true  // if True, btrfs send or zfs send is used for instance and snapshots (can only be imported on matching storage pool driver)
+}
 ```